neodesafiador/Studdy/README.md

 ## Milestones

 - [X] **Ethan Part**
+      - Set up the environment on PythonAnywhere.
+      - Set up different webpages for each subject.
+      - Pull resources from the Arkansas curriculum.
+      - Develop user signup, login, and logout pages.
+      - Create the Learning Profile page.
 - [X] **Katsuki Part**
+      - Implement practice problems, including multiple-choice questions, flashcards, matching exercises, and short-answer questions.
+      - Provide personalized questions based on the User Learning Profile.
+      - Implement interactive recommendations using natural language.
+      - Develop a grading system for short-answer questions.
+      - Design practice problems.
 - [X] **Cody Part**
+      - Design the overall app interface and user experience.
 - [X] **Dale Part**
+      - Create the Entity-Relationship (E/R) diagram for the system.

 ## How to Play